jzhang369/CEG7420/lecture_notes_summer_2025/references.md

-# **Programming with References in Ghidra**
+# **Ghidra Scripting: Working with References**

-## **Why Care about References?**
+## **Why References Matter?**

 In Ghidra, a **reference** represents a relationship between two addresses in a binary.
 For example, a reference can represent:

++ control flow changes
 + function call
 + data access
-+ control flow changes

-Each reference will contain two addresses, a `FROM` address and a `TO` address.
-References are very useful because they free your program from parsing instructions and interpreting semantic meanings of highly diversified mnemonics.
-Specifically, references help analysts understand how instructions and data interact, aiding in reconstructing program logics.
+Each reference will contain two addresses,
++ a `FROM` address and
++ a `TO` address.

 References are very useful for automating binary analysis tasks and improving reverse engineering efficiency.

++ They free your program from parsing instructions and interpreting semantic meanings of highly diversified mnemonics.

++ They help analysts understand how instructions and data interact, aiding in reconstructing program logics.

 ## **Where to Find More Information?**

+For more detailed information on programming with references in Ghidra, refer to the official Ghidra API documentation.
+The relevant information can be found in your Ghidra installation at:

 docs/GhidraAPI_javadoc/api/ghidra/program/model/symbol/Reference.html

 ## **Working with References**

-### **How to Get an Reference Object Using Ghidra?**
+### **Retrieving one Reference Object**

 + `FlatProgramAPI`
 + `ReferenceManager`: `currentProgram.getReferenceManager()`.
 This class gives you an enriched set of methods to retrieve information about references.